The dynamical lineage of field ultra-diffuse galaxies: Dynamical model

-In this expression, $\rho_0$ and $R_c$ denote the dark matter core density and core radius. $\alpha$, $\beta$ and $\gamma$ are the parameters to control the steepness between the inner and outer power-law slopes, the power-law index of the outer profile and the inner profile of the dark matter distribution respectively.
-By setting their values, we can recover various popular dark matter profiles; for example for $\alpha = 2$, $\beta = 2$ and $\gamma = 0$ gives the pseudo-isothermal density distribution. $r_{cut}$ represents the length scale for truncation in the outer disk while $\xi$ characterizes the steepness of the exponential cut-off.
-Here we set $r_{cut} = \infty$ and $\xi = 1/n = 1$.
-The dark matter halos for the LSBs and dIrrs in our study are assumed to have a pseudo-isothermal density distribution.
-For UDGs, we used the values for these parameters already presented in Table 2 of \cite{kong2022odd} (See \S\ref{sec:input}).
-Theoretically, the density, the mean velocity and the mean velocity dispersion of the stellar disk can be determined from the moments of the distribution function as given below:
+In this expression, $\rho_0$ and $R_c$ denote the dark matter core density and core radius, respectively.
+Besides, $\alpha$, $\beta$ and $\gamma$ are the parameters to control the steepness between the inner and outer power-law slopes, the power-law index of the outer profile and the inner profile of the dark matter distribution, respectively.
+By setting their values, we can recover various well-known dark matter profiles; for example for $\alpha = 2$, $\beta = 2$ and $\gamma = 0$ gives the pseudo-isothermal density distribution.
+Finally, $r_{\rm{cut}}$ represents the length scale for truncation in the outer halo while $\xi$ characterizes the steepness of the exponential cut-off.
+Here we set $r_{\rm{cut}} = \infty$ and $\xi = 1/n = 1$. \\ \\ Finally, the theoretical profiles of the density, the mean velocity and the mean velocity dispersion of the stellar disk can be determined from the moments of the DF as given below:

 Further, the stellar surface density and the line-of-sight velocity dispersion from the model can be determined as follows: